Account

 • Great warranties.
 Solaria panels come with a 25-year warranty for parts, performance and labor.

-Very impressive list of advantages!
+A very impressive list of advantages!
 But about the cons of the Solaria product?
 Here they are:

 • High price.
 Shingled solar panels are more expensive to make and require the most qualified engineers.
-As a result, Solaria panels came at $1–1.3 per Watt.
+As a result, Solaria panels came at $1–1.3 per watt.

 • Relatively small product line.
 Solaria panels are designed primarily for building residential systems.
 There are simply no high-output modules for projects of a greater scale in the product line of the American manufacturer.